Redshift Dipoles from Non-Geodesic Observer Congruences in Covariant Cosmology: Non-geodesic observer congruence and the dipole modulation

 Since $\mathcal{A}_\alpha e^\alpha$ is the projection of a spatial vector along the line of sight, it has the angular structure of a dipole.
-This shows that non-geodesicity of the observer congruence naturally induces a dipolar modulation in the redshift itself.
-The non-geodesic dipole arises from a line-of-sight integral of the observer acceleration field and therefore depends on the photon trajectory and redshift.
-This contrasts with the standard kinematic dipole, which is generated by a constant boost and is independent of distance.
-As a result, this dipole cannot, in general, be removed by a single global Lorentz transformation, as it arises from an integrated, position-dependent acceleration field rather than a constant boost.
+Likewise, the contraction $\sigma_{\alpha\beta}e^\alpha e^\beta$ is the projection of a symmetric trace-free tensor and therefore has the angular structure of a quadrupole.
+This shows that non-geodesicity of the observer congruence naturally induces a dipolar modulation in the redshift itself, while anisotropic expansion encoded in the shear contributes a quadrupolar component.

+The non-geodesic dipole arises from a line-of-sight integral of the observer acceleration field and therefore depends on the photon trajectory.
+This contrasts with the standard kinematic dipole, which is generated by a local boost and is independent of distance.
+As a result, the induced dipole cannot, in general, be captured by a single global Lorentz transformation and is expected to exhibit a non-trivial redshift dependence.
+Its behaviour is therefore sensitive to the structure of the four-acceleration along the past light cone.
+Since in our hypothesis this four-acceleration encodes the departure from geodesicity of the effective Hubble-frame congruence, its contribution is expected to be more relevant at low redshift, where inhomogeneities and peculiar velocity fields are largest.
+More generally, variations in the direction and magnitude of the acceleration along the line of sight can lead to a non-trivial redshift dependence of the dipole, including possible partial cancellations.

+The shear term encodes anisotropic expansion of the observer congruence and vanishes in an exact FLRW spacetime.
+In more realistic inhomogeneous settings, it provides a subdominant quadrupolar contribution, which may be related to large-scale structure anisotropies (see e.g.\cite{Sorrenti2024ztg,Giani:2023aor}), but is not the focus of the present work.